mrwilljackson/web_two_point_o/SHORTCODES_GUIDE.md

 - **Use Quotes** to add credibility and expert opinions
 - **Use Callouts** for important notes, warnings, or CTAs
 - **Use Highlights** sparingly for emphasis
+- **Use References** to add academic credibility and support claims with sources

 ### Design Consistency:
 - Stick to the provided color palette for brand consistency